 Note: the musical MP3 files are somewhat large, so it may take a few seconds to load them.

-VALKYRIE (Die Walkure)
+THE VALKYRIE (Die Walkure)

 Siegmund refuses Brunnhilde's promise of Valhalla and vows to kill both Sieglinde and himself before Hunding finds them.
 Moved by their love, Brunnhilde disobeys Wotan and vows to save the couple.
 However, Hunding kills Siegmund when Wotan intervenes to shatter the sword.
 Brunnhilde gathers up the broken bits of sword and gives them to Sieglinde, sending her away into the forest to bear her child, while she faces the wrath of Wotan alone.

 Brunnhilde's punishment for defying Wotan's authority is to be put to sleep on a mountain top, ringed by fire.
 She can be awakened only by the kiss of a hero fearless enough to walk through the flames.
-By the end of The Valkyrie Wotan, the lawmaker, has seen one of his children die and lost two more as a result of enforcing his own law.

 Read an English paraphrase adaptation of The Valkyrie here.